kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 Doing service for others, and not yourself, helps you get over the self-interest which is blocking your growth and practice; the behaviours which see you chasing the things you like, and avoiding the things you don't want to do, which only ever cultivates more preferences, more self.

-I see lots of people come to the monastery to have any easy life - thinking they can cheat the system, they want to kick back and enjoy all the fruits of other people's efforts while contributing very little themselves.
+I see lots of people come to the monastery to have an easy life - thinking they can cheat the system, they want to kick back and enjoy all the fruits of other people's efforts while contributing very little themselves.
 This is usually justified with sentiments like: 'the real work is the meditation'.
 These people are idiots.

 The beautiful thing about monastic life, if you choose to embrace it and see it as a valuable object lesson in your growth, is that many of the choices you used to have are taken away.
 In the form of work, this means that on any given day I have no idea who I am going to work with, or what I am going to do.
 Today I might be weeding with a good mate, tomorrow, cleaning a toilet with someone I dislike.
 The point is that it doesn't matter what you are doing; what matters is the attitude you bring to the work.
-Lots of people want to craft a little corner for themselves in monastic life, but one must be wary of creating these little nests of definition as they can be traps that limit our capacity to create a flexible and dynamic mind- and that kind of mind is much more valuable for your meditation anyways.
+Lots of people want to craft a little corner for themselves in monastic life, but one must be wary of creating these little nests of definition as they can be traps that limit our capacity to create a flexible and dynamic mind - and that kind of mind is much more valuable for your meditation anyways.

-There is new separation between the mind you cultivate in the work you do, and the mind that sits on the mat to become still to go within.
+There is no separation between the mind you cultivate in the work you do, and the mind that sits on the mat to become still to go within.
 It's the same mind.
 If you can clean a toilet and smile, with the reflection, 'May the next person that sees this toilet notice how clean it is, and may that brighten their mind,' then you're exactly where you need to be.

 **Hold your Heart**

-The meditation brochure had a beautiful tanned model sitting in full lotus position next to a waterfall.
+The meditation brochure had a beautiful tanned model sitting meditation in full lotus position next to a waterfall.
 Her angelic white blouse was lit with warm  mottled sunlight filtering through the forest canopy, and she had a smile on her face that looked like she was plugged into the radiant love of the universe.
 When I saw her I imagined a sharing circle, trauma-informed discussion, and group hugs.
 Everything was gonna be OK.

 Instead, here I am alone, cold, at some ungodly hour, with the wind lashing at my face and the icicle of a tear forming in the corner of my eye as I pace back and forth on my walking path like a caged animal, watching my nutcase mind loop into another circuit of pointless interior hallucinations.
 This was not in the brochure.